A Majority of One (film): Plot

-Widow Bertha Jacoby is convinced by her daughter Alice Black to move from Brooklyn, New York to Tokyo to be closer to Alice and her husband Jerry, now stationed at the American embassy in Tokyo.
-Visiting Bertha with the news of the impending move to Japan, Alice and Jerry, who consider themselves liberal, are condescendingly polite to Bertha's friend Essie, who is concerned that their neighborhood is being compromised by ethnic minorities.
-Bertha overlooks Essie's ideas, which she does not share.
-Nevertheless, Bertha has difficulty overcoming her resentment toward the Japanese, "the people who killed her son" during World War II, which will loom large if she is to live in Japan.
+Bertha Jacoby, a Jewish widow, is convinced by her daughter, Alice Black, to move from Brooklyn, New York to Tokyo to be closer to Alice and her husband, Jerry, now stationed at the US embassy in Tokyo.
+Visiting Bertha with the news of the impending move to Japan, Alice and Jerry, who consider themselves liberal, are condescendingly polite to Bertha's friend, Essie, who is concerned that their neighborhood is being compromised by ethnic minorities.
+Bertha overlooks the otherwise good-natured Essie's prejudice, which she does not believe she shares.
+Nevertheless, Bertha has difficulty overcoming her resentment toward the Japanese, the people she blames for killing her son during World War II, which will loom large if she is to live in Japan.

-Aboard the ship to Tokyo, Bertha meets Koichi Asano, an affable millionaire Japanese Buddhist businessman who is important to Jerry's diplomatic mission.
-While Asano is gracious to Bertha, Bertha treats him coolly.
-Asano asks her whether he has offended her or whether she resents the Japanese, and she admits her feelings about her son's death.
-Asano informs her that he had lost a son whose ship was destroyed by a dive bomber and a daughter who was a nurse in Hiroshima.
+Aboard the ship to Tokyo, Bertha meets Koichi Asano, an affable millionaire Japanese Buddhist businessman who is important to Jerry's diplomatic mission negotiating between Japanese and US business interests.
+While Asano is gracious to Bertha, she treats him coolly.
+Noting her coldness, Asano asks her directly whether he has offended her or whether she resents the Japanese, and she admits her feelings about her son's death.
+Asano gently informs her that he lost a son whose ship was destroyed by a dive bomber and a daughter who was a nurse in Hiroshima, both killed in a war over which he had no control.

-Bertha begins to return Asano's politeness, forming a connection with him as they have each lost spouses within the past four years.
+Gaining perspective, Bertha begins to return Asano's politeness, forming a connection as they pass time onboard sharing details of their families, cultural differences and faiths.
+They have each lost spouses within the past four years.
 Bertha and her husband ran a small artificial flower business.
 Jerry is pleased that Bertha is socializing with Asano until he sees them dancing together at a party.
-Alice warns Bertha to avoid becoming too close to someone who may use her to influence Jerry's diplomatic role.
-Asano senses Bertha's renewed distance.
-On disembarking, he presents Bertha with his card and offers his help in Japan.
+Alice warns Bertha to avoid becoming too friendly to someone who may use her to influence Jerry's diplomatic role, reminding Bertha that "Asano is a Japanese."
+Bertha points out Alice's hypocrisy but makes an excuse to Asano to retire early for the evening.
+Although Asano senses Bertha's renewed distance, on disembarking, he presents Bertha with his card and offers his help in Japan.